nathanmarz/elephantdb/README.md

 ## Interface notes

 * Tap needs to take as an option some object that will allow for proper serialization of keys and values.
 Right
-* NOTE CURRENTLY that if you don't pass in null, you'll get a replace updater.
-If the passed-in updater is set to nil, the updateDirHdfs never gets set and you wont' load remote shards for updating!
+* NOTE CURRENTLY that if you don't pass in null, you'll get a replace indexer.
+If the passed-in indexer is set to nil, the updateDirHdfs never gets set and you wont' load remote shards for updating!
 This magic happens in ElephantDBTap; the real sauce is in the elephantdb output format.
 ** Instead, should we have a `:do-update` flag?

 interface KeySharder {